tweedge/springcore-0day-en/README.md

 > Also, the [Spring documentation](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/validation/DataBinder.html) is clear about security implications of YOLO usage of DataBinder.
 So add ignoring security guidance to the list above, and, well, I'm suspicious.

 This does not instinctively seem like it's going to be a cataclysmic event such as Log4Shell, however given this is RCE it it *at least* worth the research to figure out how much risk exposure your organization could have.
 There also have been documented cases in the wild where this vulnerability is working, most notably in the ["Handling Form Submission" tutorial](https://spring.io/guides/gs/handling-form-submission/) from Spring, as [discovered by @th3_protoCOL](https://twitter.com/th3_protoCOL/status/1509345839134609408).

+## Check Yourself!

+The simplest/most straightforward test I've seen for establishing whether or not a service you administrate is vulnerable was published by Randori Security's [Attack Team](https://twitter.com/RandoriAttack/status/1509298490106593283):

+> The following non-malicious request can be used to test susceptibility to the SpringCore 0day RCE.
+An HTTP 400 return code indicates vulnerability.
+>
+> `$ curl host:port/path?class.module.classLoader.URLs%5B0%5D=0`

+It's not clear if this is 100% comprehensive, but it should be a very good starting place for anyone that needs to automate or mass-scan endpoints!

 ## Errors